blairdev1023/reddit-nut-meter/README.md

 **Heuristic Development**

-Since we are interested in predicting whether or not a user is a nut, we need  to transform each user's collection of topic numbers into a single row that can be fed into a model.
+Since we are interested in predicting whether or not a user is a nut, we need  to transform each user's collection of topic numbers into a numeric expression that can be fed into a model.
 To do this, we first aggregate the comment count per topic for each user into a vector.

 Example for one user with 10 comments and 3 possible topics: